 MUSEUM VIRTUAL TOURS

-As a civilization, we’ve done a pretty good job of documenting and preserving some of the best art in world-class museums, and thankfully, many of them allow us to step inside and admire their art virtually.
+As a civilization, we’ve done a pretty good job of documenting and preserving some of the best art in world-class museums, and thankfully, many of them allow us to admire their art virtually.

 The Louvre – Paris, France

 Based in Paris, the Louvre is the world’s most famous museum and one of the most important, if not the most important, art museums in the world.